OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 In the Game Mode class, you have assigned your Character, Player Controller, and Player State.
 Those are all hard references to those classes and will get loaded when Game Mode is loading.

 For example, when you start your game, the game mode will get loaded.
-It will also load the assigned Character/PlayerController/PlayerState and whatever hard references those classes have, then keep them loaded throughout the whole play session because the Game Mode is always active and holds a hard reference to those classes.
+It will also load the assigned Character, Player Controller, and Playerstate, and whatever hard references those classes have, then keep them loaded throughout the whole play session because the Game Mode is always active and holds a hard reference to those classes.

 ### The complications of hard references